MiguelStattmiller/SAR-Passive-Radar-LimeSDR-Simulator/README.md

  **3. MATLAB-** In this folder there is the matlab code used.

-  LIBRARY- All the functions needed for the main program (All the functions are based on the work from Jockover and RakhDamir).
+  LIBRARY- All the functions needed for the main program and passive radar simulator.

   Main program- Main program of passive radar using LimeSDR.